zhdk/tpf-server/README.txt

 -----

 tpf-server is used to connect instances of tpf-clients.
-It is supposed to run on public server with a public IP address.
+It is supposed to run on server with a public IP address.

 tpf-client is a low-latency audio transmission software based on the jacktrip protocol and built in Pure Data.